Goals, Objectives, Rules, Regulations,

 - 5. Contest Submissions: An eligible submission to the contest consists of two elements: a photograph and a complete GEM card by the camper/artist.
 Each photograph must be an original taken by the camper themselves.
 The requirements for the photograph and GEM card artist’s statement submission are described below in points 6 and 7.

 - 6. Photograph Submission Guidelines: The photograph MUST be saved as a jpeg file (.jpg) 300 dpi, a high enough resolution to ensure good quality printing should the entry be selected for framing and display (e.g., to print an 8” x 10” print, 300 dpi and no larger than 3000 pixels in the largest dimension).
 Note that no software assisted digital alteration of the photograph is permitted.
-Cell phone or tablet cameras produce insufficient resolution quality for judging.
+Cell phone and tablet cameras may be used if necessary.
 Photographs should be saved with this labeling structure (illustrated here in colours):

 (Camp Name, Camper Last Name, First Letter of First Name, First Two Letters of GEM Card Level).
 The writing submission should have a corresponding label.